microtrain/bootcamp/05-HTML/01-HTMLBasics.md

 #### [Images](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img)

 The image element **img** is used to reference an image.
-Moderen graphical browsers display these as a part of the webpage.
+Modern graphical browsers display these as a part of the webpage.
 Adding an image tag does not place in image in your page.
-Rather it creates a refrence to an image and may define a space for that image.
+Rather it creates a reference to an image and may define a space for that image.
 It is up to the browser to get the image and display as per the authors wishes.

 An image has two required attributes **src** and **alt**. **src** is the URI of the image while **alt** holds a non graphical description.